CONFIG

 Image resizing is automatic: any image whose longer edge exceeds 1568 px (Anthropic's recommended bound) is downscaled before base64-encoding to the model.
 Vision-model cost scales with resolution — a 4K screenshot costs ~9× more tokens than its 1568-px version for the same content.
 Aspect ratio is preserved, PNG-with-alpha stays PNG, everything else rounds-trips through JPEG q=85.
 SVG (vector) is skipped.
 Not a knob — it is a fixed constant (alpi.tools.read_image.MAX_EDGE).

-The research sub-agent's depth tiers (quick = 8 steps, normal = 15, deep = 30) are product definition, not user config.
-The agent picks the depth name from intent (quick = single-answer lookups, normal = comparative research, deep = exhaustive surveys); the step ceilings live in alpi.tools.research.DEPTH_STEPS_DEFAULTS.
+The research sub-agent's depth tiers (fast = 8 steps, normal = 15, deep = 30) are product definition, not user config. fast and deep share their names with the model tiers — a depth also picks the matching tier when configured, while normal runs on the main model.
+The agent picks the depth name from intent (fast = single-answer lookups, normal = comparative research, deep = exhaustive surveys); the step ceilings live in alpi.tools.research.DEPTH_STEPS_DEFAULTS.

 tools.tts.voice selects the Edge TTS voice used by the tts tool.
 Any Microsoft Neural voice id is valid (es-ES-AlvaroNeural, en-US-AriaNeural, fr-FR-DeniseNeural, ...).
 Output is an MP3 cached under ~/.alpi/cache/tts/<hash>.mp3 — same text + voice reuses the cached file.
 Edge TTS runs against a free Microsoft endpoint (no API key), so there's no per-call cost.
 To use a different voice per call the agent can pass voice=... directly without touching config. alpi setup → Voice gives you a curated shortlist (10 common-language voices) plus a "custom" entry to type any voice id.